Words From Our Subscribers:

 How can you better prepare yourself to offer evidence for the fact that Christ rose from the dead?
 Why is it important to do so?

-Watch an online (YouTube 47 minutes) video by J. Warner Wallace to learn how a homicide detective approaches these questions.
+YouTube the 47 minute "Cole Case Christianity" video by J. Warner Wallace to learn how a homicide detective approaches these questions.
 Compare and contrast your approach with his.

 Now (v.
 7 of today’s lesson) the women who had come to anoint a dead body were given another task—proclaiming the Resurrection to the frightened disciples.
 The disciples had deserted Jesus in the hour of trial, but the angel’s words held hope of renewal and forgiveness.
 The disciples had deserted Jesus, but they were directed to meet Jesus in Galilee.
 This was exactly what Jesus had told them during the Last Supper (26:32).